-1.3.8 Non-compliance with the legislation or Board policies contained in the HFNCCPH may result in disciplinary action by the Board pursuant to Part 4 of the Gaming and Liquor Act.
+1.3.8 Non-compliance with the legislation or Board policies contained in the HFNCCPH may result in disciplinary action by the Board pursuant to Part 4 of the Gaming, Liquor and Cannabis Act.

-- 1.3.9 The policies of the Board reflect the guiding principles for gaming adopted by the province: - a) the integrity of gaming will be ensured; - b) gaming policies will reflect a commitment to social responsibility; - the financial return to eligible charities from charitable gaming is to be maximized for the benefit of charitable and religious organizations, the programs or activities they deliver and the HFN communities in which those programs or activities are undertaken; - d) gaming policies will be supported by sound research and consultation with the public and stakeholders; - e) the collection and use of gaming revenue will be open and accountable; - f) gaming activities will meet standards of quality to protect the integrity of gaming activities, provide gaming entertainment value to consumers and help to keep gaming dollars in the province; and - g) the guiding principles for gaming will be subject to review, to ensure they reflect Albertans' wishes.
+- 1.3.9 The policies of the Board reflect the guiding principles for gaming adopted by the province: - a) the integrity of gaming will be ensured; - b) gaming policies will reflect a commitment to social responsibility; - c) the financial return to eligible charities from charitable gaming is to be maximized for the benefit of charitable and religious organizations, the programs or activities they deliver and the HFN communities in which those programs or activities are undertaken; - d) gaming policies will be supported by sound research and consultation with the public and stakeholders; - e) the collection and use of gaming revenue will be open and accountable; - f) gaming activities will meet standards of quality to protect the integrity of gaming activities, provide gaming entertainment value to consumers and help to keep gaming dollars in the province; and - g) the guiding principles for gaming will be subject to review, to ensure they reflect Albertans' wishes.

-SUBJECT: ALBERTA GAMING AND LIQUOR COMMISSION
+SUBJECT: ALBERTA GAMING, LIQUOR and CANNABIS

-- 1.4.1 The AGLC is the province's gaming authority, responsible for conducting and managing provincial lotteries (as defined in section 1(1)(x) of the Gaming and Liquor Act) and for licensing and regulating charitable gaming activities including HFN casino facilities.
-The administration and monitoring of licensed casino facilities and casino Events is the responsibility of the AGLC. - 1.4.2 The AGLC issues Casino Licences to eligible charitable and religious organizations to conduct casino Events. - 1.4.3 Casino facility licences are issued by the AGLC and the Casino Facility Licensees must operate under the charitable gaming model of the province.
-A casino Event may only occur under a Casino Licence issued by the AGLC to an eligible charitable or religious organization. - 1.4.4 The Licensed Charity and its Charity Workers: - a) are responsible for knowing the legislation and the policies referred to or contained in the HFNCCPH; - must ensure that all records, reports and financial control forms as required by the AGLC or its representatives are complete and accurate; and - c) must ensure that all communications (written or oral) with the AGLC or its representatives are accurate.
+- 1.4.1 AGLC is the province's gaming authority, responsible for conducting and managing provincial lotteries (as defined in section 1(1)(x) of the Gaming, Liquor and Cannabis Act) and for licensing and regulating charitable gaming activities including HFN casino facilities.
+The administration and monitoring of licensed casino facilities and casino events is the responsibility of AGLC. - 1.4.2 AGLC issues casino licences to eligible charitable and religious organizations to conduct casino events. - 1.4.3 Casino facility licences are issued by AGLC and the casino facility licensees must operate under the charitable gaming model of the province.
+A casino event may only occur under a casino licence issued by AGLC to an eligible charitable or religious organization. - 1.4.4 The licensed charity and its charity workers: - a) are responsible for knowing the legislation and the policies referred to or contained in the HFNCCPH; - b) must ensure that all records, reports and financial control forms as required by AGLC or its representatives are complete and accurate; and - c) must ensure that all communications (written or oral) with AGLC or its representatives are accurate.

-- 1.4.5 Copies of the HFNCCPH may be accessed at no charge on the AGLC's website at aglc.ca. - 1.4.6 Copies of the legislation may be accessed at no charge on the AGLC's website at aglc.ca.
+- 1.4.5 The HFNCCPH may be accessed on AGLC's website at aglc.ca. - 1.4.6 The legislation may be accessed on AGLC's website at aglc.ca.

-SUBJECT: CONTACTING THE AGLC
+SUBJECT: CONTACTING AGLC

-1.5.1 There are five (5) AGLC offices in the province.
+1.5.1 There are five AGLC offices in the province.
 Normal office hours are 8:15 a.m. to 4:00 p.m.
 Monday to Friday, excluding statutory holidays.
 Outside normal office hours and when staff is unavailable, messages may be left on voicemail.